Ulnar Nerve Transposition

 Transposition: Dr. Okoroha then carefully moves the ulnar nerve from under the medial epicondyle and positions it in front of it (anterior transposition).
 The nerve can be placed on top of the muscle, under the skin and fat (subcutaneous transposition), under the muscle (submuscular transposition) or within the muscle (intermuscular transposition).
 The incision will then be sutured.
 The anterior transposition prevents nerve entrapment at the bony ridge and stretching of the nerve when the elbow is bent.

 Following the procedure, Dr. Okoroha will remove the applied tourniquet.
 The elbow is set with a splint at an angle of 45 degrees after subcutaneous transposition or at an angle of 90 degrees after inter-muscular transposition.
 The bent position of the elbow is maintained for a few weeks.
 Your physical therapist will suggest toning and muscle stretching exercises to restore full range of motion as well as to control pain and reduce swelling.
 You can resume regular activities after consulting with Dr. Okoroha.

 As with any surgical procedure, ulnar nerve transposition involves certain risks and complications.
 Some of the complications that may occur include:

 - Failure to completely decompress the ulnar nerve

 - Thrombophlebitis (inflammation of veins)

-If you would like to have additional information on treatment of ulnar nerve compression and entrapment or would like to learn more about ulnar nerve transposition, please contact the office of Dr. Okoroha, Ulnar Nerve Transposition Surgeon serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you would like to have additional information on treatment of ulnar nerve compression and entrapment or would like to learn more about ulnar nerve transposition, please contact the office of Dr. Okoroha, Ulnar Nerve Transposition Surgeon serving the communities of Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.